 Tips concerning contact with the media

-After the interview – feel free to offer the journalist additional facts/information and be available to them in case of any follow-up questions.
-This increases the chances of the article or piece being accurate.
+- After the interview – feel free to offer the journalist additional facts/information and be available to them in case of any follow-up questions.

 Go to the page Disclosure of public documents and confidentiality

-If you need advice, please contact the press managers or communication managers within the relevant organisation of Lund University:
+Please contact the press officers or communication managers within the relevant organisation of Lund University:

 press [at] kommunikation [dot] lu [dot] se